How to make your own water filter with a bottle step by step.

 Why would you want to make a water filter?

 Well, some people just love to do things on their own and want to create a basic water filter because it is an interesting project for them.
-Others may want to make a water filter to fill an immediate need – perhaps they are camping out in the wilderness and the only muddy water is available.
+Others may want to make a water filter to fill an immediate need – perhaps they are camping out in our beautiful Cyprus area and only muddy water is available.

 Whatever your reason for wanting to make a water filter, here is how you can do it.
 Keep in mind that this hand-made filter is only good for clearing out mud and other visible particles in the water.
 It does not effectively remove bacteria or other contaminants that may be present.